Call us

 StoreFloor ensures that any loading is shared across several joists in your attic by forming a lattice-beam type of structure.
 (In that respect, it’s similar to the old-fashioned way of strengthening an attic by cross-battening with timber, but it’s much less heavy than doing that).
 This therefore increases the loading that your joists would otherwise be able to take.

-The LoftZone parts are designed to be very strong but also very light and you can choose boards of different weights (see the FAQ on the weight of the StoreFloor parts).
+The AtticZone parts are designed to be very strong but also very light and you can choose boards of different weights (see the FAQ on the weight of the StoreFloor parts).

 Nonetheless, StoreFloor is only intended for storage and occasional access, and we recommend that you don’t overload your joists.
 If you do, they may bend under the weight and cause cracks in the plasterboard ceiling below.
 (It’s very rare for a joist to completely snap, you’d have to put a lot of weight in your attic to make that happen).

-To summarise, and to be on the safe side, unless you know that your joists are stronger, we recommend loading your attic flooring with no more than 25kg of stored items per square metre, plus the weight of one person accessing them.
-And if you think that your loft is particularly weak, then choose boards that are less heavy than chipboard.
-We have provided this 25kg/m2 guidance since we first launched StoreFloor, and now, after tens of thousands of installs, no one has come back to us to say that their ceiling has been damaged by overloading.
+To summarise, and to be on the safe side, unless you know that your joists are stronger, we recommend loading your attic flooring (assuming 4″ joists) with no more than 5lbs of stored items per square foot, plus the weight of one person accessing them.

-Whether you’re after individual components for custom sized decks, or complete kits for easy installation, we’ve got everything you need.
+Whether you’re after complete kits for easy installation, or individual components for custom-sized decks, we’ve got everything you need.